|Cape Neddick (Nubble), ME|

 A big draw to Cape Neddick is the annual Lighting of the Nubble, where the buildings on the island are adorned with Christmas lights starting in late November.
 The festive display in 2010 was interrupted by a blizzard on December 26 that caused the lines carrying power to the island to arc.
 The lighthouse beacon automatically switched to a backup battery system, but it went out two days later due to an issue with its bulb-exchange mechanism.
 The Coast Guard and the Town of York worked together to address the island’s power delivery system so such an interruption to the cherished holiday lighting would be avoided in the future.

 In March 2013, the power line to Cape Neddick broke.
-The light operated on battery power for a few days before going dark, and on April 16, the Coast Guard visited the lighthouse to install a solar light.
-While this will be a more reliable power source for the lighthouse, York Parks and Recreation would like to have the power line fixed so the annual lighting events can continue.
-Electric power also simplifies maintenance of the structures on the island, but fixing the power line will cost around $30,000.
+The light operated on battery power for a few days before going dark.
+On April 16, the Coast Guard visited the lighthouse to install a solar light.
+While this provided a more reliable power source for the lighthouse, York Parks and Recreation wanted to have the power line fixed so the annual lighting events could continue.
+New power lines were strung in early July, allowing the annual Christmas in July even to take place later that month.

 Located on a small island just offshore from York Beach.
 Finestkind Scenic Cruises of Ogunquit offers cruises that pass by the lighthouse.